aio-libs/aiozmq/docs/rpc.rst

 RPC exception translation at client side
 ----------------------------------------

-If remote server method raises an exception that exception is passed back to client and raised on client side, as follows::
+If remote server method raises an exception that error is passed back to client and raised on client side, as follows::

     try: